 An in-kind contribution is a non-monetary contribution consisting of goods or services, offered free or at less than the usual charge.
-Similarly, when a person pays for services on the committee's behalf, the payment is an in-kind contribution.
+Similarly, when a person pays for services on the PAC's behalf, the payment is an in-kind contribution.

-An expenditure made in cooperation, coordination, or consultation with or at the request or suggestion of the committee is also considered an in-kind contribution to the committee.
+An expenditure made in cooperation, coordination, or consultation with or at the request or suggestion of the PAC is also considered an in-kind contribution to the PAC.

 In-kind contributions are treated as any other contribution and are subject to the same contribution limits and reporting requirements.
-Contribution limits are discussed starting on page 17.
+Contribution limits are discussed on pages 10-13.